🧀

 Event Producer / The Man Who Was Asked to Do the Unthinkable

-A veteran event producer brought in to help organize Fyre Festival.
-In the Netflix documentary, he describes being asked by McFarland to perform oral sex on a Bahamian customs official to release impounded water bottles.
+Event producer brought in to help.
+In the Netflix doc, he describes being asked to perform oral sex on a customs official to release impounded water bottles.
 He was prepared to do it.
-For water.
-For a music festival run by a 25-year-old con artist.
-His interview became the most discussed moment in documentary history.
-He later leveraged the fame into a career as a motivational speaker.
+For water bottles.
+For a festival run by a 25-year-old con artist.
+This interview became the most discussed moment in documentary history.
+He later became a motivational speaker, which — honestly — fair enough.

 Maryann Rolle